ankitpakhale/KANHA/tasks.md

 - #### Tasklist 5
 - [ ] [HOLD] Save feedback in DB (RDS, postgres or any). (depend on Tasklist 5.5)

-- #### Tasklist 5.2
-- [X] Make centralized test package in source directory.
-- [ ] Fix all the constants file, there should be single contants file and everything will be class based implemented.

 ### BACKLOG

 - #### Tasklist 1